sw24f/jump-start-with-git-lilapickerign/learninggit.md

 - the git push command takes two agruments:
 -   a remote name for example orgin
 -   a branch name for example, main
 -   for example: git push remote-name branch - main to push your local changes to your online respository

+  ##figreuing out the last two steps